 The curriculum incorporates theoretical knowledge from the biological and social sciences into the nursing framework.
 Students are able to apply information acquired in the classroom and skills laboratory to clinical client care experiences.

-The Practical Nursing Program at Union County College received accreditation on July 18, 2006, through July 18, 2014, from the:
+The Practical Nursing Program at Union County College received accreditation from the NJ Board of Nursing through 2014, A program review is scheduled for December 2014.